 The Second Noble Truth is the cause of suffering.
 The cause of suffering is lust.
 The surrounding world affects sensation and begets a craving thirst that clamors for immediate satisfaction.
 The illusion of self originates and manifests itself in a cleaving to things.
-The desire to live for the enjoyment of self entangles us in a net of sorrows.
+The desire to live for the enjoyment of self entangles us in the net of sorrows.
 Pleasures are the bait and the result is pain.

 The Fourth Noble Truth is the Middle Path that leads to the cessation of suffering.
 There is salvation for him whose self disappears before truth, whose will is bent on what he ought to do, whose sole desire is the performance of his duty.
 He who is wise will enter this path and make an end to suffering.
 Eight steps on the Middle Path are:

 Of course, this is true of the Taoist view also.
-The ‘non sense’ of its “profound sameness“ is unbelievable until you prove it for yourself.
-The Taoist view points to how nature works behind the scenes “only suddenly, only indistinct“.
+The non-sense of its profound sameness is unbelievable until you prove it for yourself.
+The Taoist view points to how nature works behind the scenes only suddenly, only indistinct.
 Buddha’s truths, on the other hand, offer straightforward hypotheses for how human nature works.
 Thus, proving Buddha’s hypotheses requires nothing more than self-honesty and self-understanding.
-The Taoist view requires nothing less than “realizing I don’t know is better“ and that “not knowing this knowing is dis-ease”.
+The Taoist view requires nothing less than realizing I don’t know is better and that not knowing this knowing is disease.

 Commentary on Some Key Terms

-Truth is the innate Nature of things, how things are — not how we think they are, nor how we want them to be.
-Buddha’s Truths diagnose humanity’s problem and offer a solution.
-Knowing this helps us know our selves more deeply—our innate Nature—and what truly gives life meaning.
-A mystery to bear in mind, to paraphrase the Tao Te Ching: ‘The Nature that can be spoken of, is not the constant Nature’.
+Truth is the innate nature of things — how things are — not how we think they are, nor how we want them to be.
+Buddha’s Truths diagnose the cause of humanity’s problem and offer a solution.
+Comprehending the cause and solution helps us know our innate nature more deeply, and what can give life genuine meaning.
+A mystery to bear in mind, to paraphrase chapter 1, The nature possible to express runs counter to the constant nature.

 The Eight Steps

-Half of the eight steps above relate directly to the mind.
-Our perceptions determine how we react to life’s circumstances.
-So obviously Right Understanding is a critical first step.
+Given that need + thought ≈ desire, it is natural that half of Buddha’s Eight Fold Path relates to thought.
+See the [*] placed next to those steps.
+Given that our perceptions determine how we react to life’s circumstances, it is natural that “Right Comprehension” is the critical first step.
 For example, if we understand through the Second Noble Truth, that buying things won’t bring contentment, we are less likely to go into debt for them.
-Next, we need Right Mindedness to keep us mindful of what we understand… and so on.
+Next, we need “Right Resolution” to always remember what we comprehend… and so on.